 Concurrent with entering into the license agreement discussed below in November 2021, Newsoara entered into a subscription agreement to subscribe for 1.5 million units of Zenith at a price of \$1.00 per unit, and Newsoara also agreed to subscribe for an additional 10 million units of Zenith by way of completing ZEN-3694 development programs with a budget of \$10 million before December 31, 2023.
 Each unit shall be comprised of one common share and one-half of a common share purchase warrant.
 Each whole warrant shall be exercisable into one common share at \$1.00 (for a period of two years from the date of the subscription agreement).
-In July 2023, the Company issued 1,758,043 equity units to Newsoara for gross proceeds of \$1.8 million, which was recorded as research and development expenses in profit or loss.
-To date, the Company has issued a total of 7.7 million of the 10 million equity units to Newsoara for gross proceeds of \$7.7 million.
+During the six months ended October 31, 2023, we issued 1,758,043 equity units to Newsoara and accrued a further \$1.5 million of additional expenditures incurred by Newsoara, included in research and development expenses in profit and loss, and included in Trade and other payables at October 31, 2023 (to be reclassified to Share capital upon issuance of equity units to Newsoara and, in addition, accrued a further \$1.5 million of additional expenditures.
+To date, the Company has issued a total of 7.7 million (of the 10 million) equity units to Newsoara and, in addition, accrued a further \$1.5 million of additional expenditures incurred by Newsoara incurred by Newsoara, for a total of \$9.2 million, with \$0.8 million of additional research and development expenditures remaining to be incurred by Newsoara pursuant to the subscription agreement.